Go (game): Overview

 In the opening stages of the game, players typically establish groups of stones (or bases) near the corners and around the sides of the board, usually starting on the third or fourth line in from the board edge rather than at the very edge of the board.
 The edges and corners make it easier to develop groups which have better options for life (self-viability for a group of stones that prevents capture) and establish formations for potential territory.
-Players usually start near the corners because establishing territory is easier with the aid of two edges of the board.
+Players usually start near the corners, because establishing territory is easier with the aid of two edges of the board.
 Established corner opening sequences are called joseki and are often studied independently.
 However, in the mid-game, stone groups must also reach in towards the large central area of the board to capture more territory.

 Dame are points that lie in between the boundary walls of black and white, and as such are considered to be of no value to either side.
 Seki are mutually alive pairs of white and black groups where neither has two eyes.

 Ko (Chinese and Japanese: 劫) is a potentially indefinitely repeated stone-capture position.
 The rules do not allow a board position to be repeated.
 Therefore, any move which would restore the previous board position would not be allowed, and the next player would be forced to play somewhere else.
 If the play requires a strategic response by the first player, further changing the board, then the second player could "retake the ko," and the first player would be in the same situation of needing to change the board before trying to take the ko back.
 And so on.
 Some of these ko fights may be important and decide the life of a large group, while others may be worth just one or two points.
 Some ko fights are referred to as picnic kos when only one side has a lot to lose.
 In Japanese, it is called a hanami ko.

 Playing with others usually requires a knowledge of each player's strength, indicated by the player's rank (increasing from 30 kyu to 1 kyu, then 1 dan to 7 dan, then 1 dan pro to 9 dan pro).
-A difference in rank may be compensated by a handicap—Black is allowed to place two or more stones on the board to compensate for White's greater strength.
+A difference in rank may be compensated by a handicap—e.g., Black may be allowed to place two or more stones on the board to compensate for White's greater strength.
 There are different rulesets (Korean, Japanese, Chinese, AGA, etc.), which are almost entirely equivalent, except for certain special-case positions and the method of scoring at the end.